chef-boneyard/chef-web-docs-2016/includes/includes_chef_cookbook_attribute_deep_merge.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Attributes are typically stored in multi-level hashes or arrays.
+Attributes are typically stored in a recipe using a multi-level hash or array.
 For example, a group of attributes for web servers might be:

 .. code-block:: ruby